Previous Questions

 Probably the best conversation I’ve had this year.

-James Whatley, Ogilvy & Mather
+James Whatley, Lego

 One Question was one of the highlights of my year.
 In a world of fast-paced sound bites flying around the social ether, it presented itself as an oasis of calm and reflection.
 By focusing on one question answered from various angles it moved the audience from their usual distractions to a far more stately pace, where depth replaced breadth.
 In short, I loved it.

-Fred Bolza, Sony Music
+Fred Bolza, New Soil

-One Question is the conference that has stuck in my mind over the last year.
+One Question is the conversation that has stuck in my mind over the last year.
 The focus of the day leads to a depth of interrogation and contrast of answers that leave you to feel intellectually satisfied – which is very rarely the case with other events.

-Bruce Daisley, Twitter
+Bruce Daisley, Workplace Culture

 One Question, it’s speakers and attendees were inspirational, emotional, and enlightening.
 It was truly an amazing experience.